k-mchp/d21-wand/README.md

 - 16ms Inference time

 ## Classifier Performance
 Below is the confusion matrix for the test dataset.
-Note that the classes are highly imbalanced so accuracy is not a good indicator of overall performance.
+Note that the classes are imbalanced so accuracy is not a good indicator of overall performance.

 ![Test set confusion matrix](assets/confusion-matrix.png)